MarinaJuni/Final_Project/README.md

  # Computational Linguistics Teaching Assistant 🎓

-A chatbot that serves as a teaching assistant for Computational Linguistics, leveraging content from Stanford's CS224N course.
+A chatbot that serves as a teaching assistant for Computational Linguistics, leveraging content from a real CL course.
 The bot uses advanced NLP techniques to provide accurate, source-backed answers about word vectors, neural networks, and NLP concepts.

 ## Features ✨